Internet connection is unstable or lost.

 Water Deprivation Analysis

 During this process, veterinarians withhold water for some hours, typically 12 to 24 hours, and closely monitor the pet patient’s body, weight, and behaviors.
 Blood, urine, and samples are also collected for close examination of cells and hormones.
+Historically, the water deprivation test has been significant in assessing the kidneys' ability to concentrate urine under controlled water intake.

 Diagnostic Imaging